-Attaching the "Quick Coupler" Connection
+Attaching the "quick coupler" connection

 The "quick coupler" is directly connected to the RV propane system.
 The "quick-coupler" connection is equipped with a positive shut-off valve.

-Place the "quick coupler handle in the OFF position and push back the sleeve.
-The valve handle must be OFF to make the connection.

-- 1. Insert the plug and release the sleeve. - 2.
-Push the plug until the sleeve snaps forward, locking the plug into the socket. - 3.
-Turn the handle ON to allow propane to flow to the drop in stove.
+- Place the "quick coupler handle in the OFF position and push back the sleeve.
+The valve handle must be OFF to make the connection. - 2.
+Insert the plug and release the sleeve. - Push the plug until the sleeve snaps forward, locking the plug into the socket.